TTWNO/tait.tech/isaif.md

 freedom and technological progress are incompatible.
 </p>

-## Restriction of Freedom is Unavoidable in Industrial Society
+<h2 id="restriction-of-freedom-is-unavoidable-in-industrial-society">Restriction of Freedom is Unavoidable in Industrial Society</h2>

 <p id="114">114.
 As explained in paragraphs <a href="#65">65</a>-<a href="#67">67</a>, <a href="#70">70</a>-<a href="#73">73</a>, modern man is strapped down by a network of rules and regulations, and his
 fate depends on the actions of persons remote from him whose decisions he cannot influence.
 This is not accidental or a result